cerqinc/domainservice/index.md

 It shouldn't be hard to publish your content.
-It should be as simple as a few clicks and everyone in the world cans ee your creation.
+It should be as simple as a few clicks and everyone in the world cans see your creation.
 Our domain & website service makes this easy for everyone.

 # Availability
 Currently, our domain & website service is under construction but will be open soon.